shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 24/7 with the maximum uptime.
 I've setup on my OpenWRT router but you do so on any machine you have lying around including a Raspberry Pi.

-With an already setup OpenWRT router, you need to install the following packages to install asterisk:
+With an already setup OpenWRT router, you'll need the following packages to install asterisk:
 ```sh
 opkg install asterisk asterisk-pjsip asterisk-bridge-simple asterisk-codec-alaw asterisk-codec-ulaw asterisk-res-rtp-asterisk asterisk-res-srtp asterisk-chan-dongle